-The BRAKE warning lamp in the instrument cluster illuminates and remains illuminated (when the ignition is turned ON) until the parking brake is fully released.
+The BRAKE warning lamp in the instrument cluster illuminates and remains illuminated (when the ignition is turned on) until the parking brake is fully released.

-Always set the parking brake fully and make sure the gearshift is latched in P (Park).
-Turn the ignition to the OFF/LOCK position and remove the key whenever you leave your vehicle.
+WARNING: Always set the parking brake fully and make sure the gearshift is latched in P (Park).
+Turn the ignition to the off position and remove the key whenever you leave your vehicle.